Tommi2Day/ipsymcon-phpmodule-by-Tommi/README.md

 ### FHZDummy
 Splitter Module for interfacing Busware CUN/CUL-Adapter to standard FHT/HMS and FS20 Devices This PHP module doesnt have the protocol decoding implemented.
+This module is deprecated from April 2016 in favor of CUL module

 Project Pages
 * FHZDummy Module: http://tdressler.net/ipsymcon/fhzdummy.html (german)